NomadArchitect/jiri/README.md

 Next, use the `jiri import` command to import the "minimal" manifest from the Fuchsia repo.
-This manifest includes only the projects needed to build the Jiri itself.
+This manifest includes only the projects needed to make Jiri work.

 You can see the minimal manifest [here][minimal manifest].
 For more information on manifests, read the [manifest docs][manifests].

 ```